The 2006-2007 Active Phase of Anomalous X-ray Pulsar 4U 0142+61: Radiative and Timing Changes, Bursts, and Burst Spectral Features: Analysis and Results

 \subsection{Burst Analysis}

 For each monitoring observation of 4U~0142+61, using software that can handle the raw telemetry data, we generated 31.25-ms lightcurves using all Xenon layers and events in the 2--20~keV band.
 These lightcurves were searched for bursts using our automated burst search algorithm introduced in \citet{gkw02} and discussed further in \citet{gkw04}.
 In an observation on 2006 April 6, we detected a significant burst, and four more bursts were detected in a single observation on 2006 June 25.
 The sixth and most energetic burst was detected on 2007 February 7.
 The bursts were significant in each active PCU.
-See Table~\ref{tab:obs} for the number of active PCUs in each burst observation, as well as for the burst observation epochs.
+See Table~\ref{tab:bursts} for the number of active PCUs in each burst observation, as well as for the burst observation epochs.

 To analyze these bursts we created event lists in FITS\footnote{\url{http://fits.gsfc.nasa.gov}} format using the standard \texttt{FTOOLS}\footnote{\url{http://heasarc.gsfc.nasa.gov/docs/software/ftools/}}.
 For consistency with previous analyses of SGR/AXP bursts we extracted events in the 2-60~keV band.
-These events were reduced to the solar system barycenter using the position found by \citet{pkw+03} for the source.
 The burst lightcurves are displayed in Figure~\ref{fig:lc} (LEFT).
 Our techniques for characterizing the temporal and spectral properties of bursts were discussed in detail in \citet{gkw04} but we repeat them here as some required modification in order address the distinct properties of these bursts.

 Before measuring any burst parameters we determined the instrumental background using the \texttt{FTOOL} \texttt{pcabackest}.
 We extracted a background model lightcurve using the appropriate energy band and number of PCUs. \texttt{pcabackest} determines the background count rate only on 16-s time intervals, so we interpolated these values by fitting a polynomial of order 6 to the entire observation, which yielded a good fit for each data set.